diellidemjaha/recipe-organizer/README.md

 # recipe-organizer
-an app for exploring and sharing recipes
+an app for exploring and sharing recipes.
+The application is still on its initial phase.
+More info comming soon...